BrenanMarenger/Capstone-Project/README.md

 * Styling
 * Profile system for each account
 * Increase search/filtering capabilities
-* Video history shows and stores the watched time
-* Debug and clean code
 * Passport for better authenticaiton
 * Vitest for testing